MauricioMonroy/sapresis/README.md

 2. Update the `application.properties` file with your database credentials.
 3. Use Maven or your favorite IDE to run the Spring Boot project.

-For specific details, check the [README](documentation/ARCHITECTURE) file inside the `backend` folder.
+For specific details about the project structure, check the [ARCHITECTURE](documentation/ARCHITECTURE.md) file inside the `documentation` folder.

+For information about the API and how to interact with it, check the [API_DOCUMENTATION](documentation/API_DOCUMENTATION.md) file inside the `documentation` folder.

 ### Frontend